News and Stories

 by Erik Tice on

 In an email to players ahead of its upcoming Atlanta Slam (Sep 9-15), The PPA Tour revealed its latest installment of provisional rules.
 The focus?
-Once again, the serve.
+Once again, the pickleball serve rule.

 Service has been a hot topic of late, especially following the recent PPA Tour Las Vegas Cup men's doubles gold medal match (Dekel Bar & Zane Navratil vs Andrei Daescu & Gabe Tardio) that was plagued with service do-overs and faults that left many fans confused.